ITspcilst/Network-Routing-Issue-Fix-Windows-Server-Lab-/README.md

 ---

-## 💣 Step 2 — Simulate a Bad Gateway
+## 💣 Step 2 — Simulating a Bad Gateway

 Add a **wrong default route** to intentionally break internet access.